zakuArbor/blog/_posts/personal/2024-11-09-qnx-non-commercial.md

 to the community.
 Years later, QNX source code was available for the public to read (though probably with restrictions) but later shut the source code availability after being acquired bhy Blackberry who does not have the best reputation to the developer community (hence why Blackberry Phones failed to capture the market from my understanding despite once being a market leader).</p>

-<p>Regardless, I have plans to create a few materials on QNX in the coming months and perhaps create a follow up to <a href="https://zakuarbor.github.io/blog/qnx-aps/">QNX Adapative Partitioning System</a> as it seemed to have gained enou
+<p>Regardless, I have plans to create a few materials on QNX in the coming months and perhaps create a follow up to <a href="{{ site.url }}/blog/qnx-aps/">QNX Adapative Partitioning System</a> as it seemed to have gained enou
 has been ranked top 5 on Google search results (though I doubt it had many readers due to the population of QNX developers):</p>

 <p><img src="../assets/products/qnx/aps-search-results.png" alt="Google Search Result Ranking for my QNX APS webpage" /></p>